GNUnet 0.28.0-dev.3-7-g31e20e2e6

 void GNUNET_DNS_request_forward(struct GNUNET_DNS_RequestHandle *rh)

-If a GNUNET_DNS_RequestHandler calls this function, the request is given to other clients or the glob...
+If a GNUNET_DNS_RequestHandler calls this function, the client has no desire to interfere with the re...

 #define GNUNET_new(type)